 Rusnock concentrated, originally, on vertical milling attachments (their 1944 catalog ran to 16 pages) and designs for the first complete Rusnok miller, the Model 70, were not submitted by Edward Rusnok to the U.S. Patent office until 1951 (and granted in 1955).
 Over the years various identifying Model numbers have been used, through what the precise differences between the types is not known; however, the machines remained, externally at least, virtually unchanged.
-Today by far the best-known version is the "80" (or "850") distinguishable from the 70 by its fully-enclosed belt drive (the 850 was also offered as the Model 853 with a 3-inch higher main column).
-One change spotted involves the quill stop; on some types, this had a hole with a threaded bar passing through it while others lacked the rod and made do with just a stop plate formed as a square.
+Today by far the best-known version is the "80" (or "850") distinguishable from the "70" by its fully-enclosed belt drive (the 850 was also offered as the Model 853 with a 3-inch higher main column).
+One important change was the type of collets used; the Model 70 being fitted with the short, double-come (and now obsolete) "Y" type and the 80 Series machine with ones of the still-current DA 100 type.
+The quill stop also differed with, on some types, a hole with a threaded bar passing through - while others lacked the rod and made do with just a stop plate formed as a square.

 All versions were designed to cope with smaller jobs and had the ability to run tiny cutters at very high speeds.
 The whole machine gave the appearance of a very workman-like job with careful attention to detail and an excellent cosmetic finish.
 The 5.125" x 13" table carried a single 5/8" T-slot and had a travel of just 6" by 4.5" - its motion driven by large diameter (3/4" x 10 t.p.i) Acme threads running through double bronze nuts with the micrometer dials graduated in 0-100 thousandths travel per revolution.
 A pleasing touch was the endplates through which the feed screws ran: these were fitted with roller thrust bearings on both their inner and outer faces - these being a Torrington NTA 815 with washers TRA 815 on the cross feed and a Torrington NTA 1220 with TRA 1220 washers on the longitudinal.
 The micrometer dials could, of course, be zeroed and had locking by convenient, screw-in bolts with knurled, round heads.